DrkWithT/Express_Todo_App/README.md

  4. Finish the adding, deleting, and reading tasks functionality.
 (DONE)
  5. Add a feature to view _all_ tasks!
 (DONE)
  6. Test client side form script with ID entry or title entry.
 (DONE)
+ 7. Add description updating page / feature for a task?
+ 8. Show task list as a grid of separate tiles in a future version?